The ActingWeb is not a theory, it’s a live python library and demo app you can start using to build your own apps today! Just install it using pip:

 The python ActingWeb library can be found in bitbucket with the documentation found at readthedocs.
 You may want to start with the README to get a feel for what it does, or go straight to the Getting Started.
-You can get the latest ActingWeb library stable release by checking out the release branch (or download the latest, version 1.0, zip package).
-The code from the release branch is always running at http://actingwebdemo.appspot.com.
+You can get the latest ActingWeb library stable release by checking out the release branch.
+The code from the release branch is always running at https://demo.actingweb.io.
 The code is continously tested by a test suite hosted at Runscope, but I have not yet been able to find a way to offer full read access to the live test results.
-The code is Apache 2.0 licensed.
+The code is BSD licensed.

-Although the library itself can be run as a simple demo app, it is meant to be used for real stuff, and I have described on my blog how the library has been used in my Spark Army Knife App.
-Also, the code for the Spark Army Knife (for the Cisco Spark services) is also available.
-I have another ActingWeb mini-app for Box.com, but I have not yet made that code available.
+Although the library itself can be run as a simple demo app, it is meant to be used for real stuff, and I have described on my blog how the library has been used in my Cisco Webex Teams Army Knife App (using early version of the ActingWeb python library.
+The current version uses the latest library, but the code is not publicly available).
+I have another ActingWeb mini-app for Box.com, but I have not made that code available.

-I have plans for better developer documentation, including a RAML description of the ActingWeb REST APIs (and hopefully auto-generated developer documentation), but not yet… The best way to learn more about how ActingWeb works is to tinker with the code and read the specification.
+The best way to learn more about how ActingWeb works is to tinker with the code and read the specification.
+There are many opportunities for improvements, both on documentation and code samples.